ainize-team/ainize-run-wonny-example/README.md

 ```

 ## Docker run
-Open port 80 for docker and we use port 8080 for server, so we see clearly using option p.
+Open port 80 for docker and we use port 8080 for server, so we port forwarding using option p.
 ```
 docker run -p 80:8080 -it wonny
 ```